Minres/SCViewer/README.md

  - sqlite based
  - visualization of transaction relations

 To build the plugins the Eclipse SDK or PDE can be used.
-In both cases the Groovy eclipse plugin (http://groovy.codehaus.org/Eclipse+Plugin or Market) has to be installed.

 Key Shortcuts
 =============